dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/1_Introduction.md

 sidebar_position: 1
 ---

+### Staking on Cardano

+Staking is an integral part of the Cardano blockchain's consensus mechanism and incentivization system.
+It allows Cardano holders to participate in the network's operation, secure the blockchain, and earn rewards in the form of additional ADA for their participation.
+Staking plays a crucial role in maintaining the network's decentralization and security.

+With close to three-quarters of the native token (ADA) staked, Cardano is a network with one of the highest staking participation, surpassing even well-known projects like Ethereum.

+A stake is a vote for a validator, where holders who stake to a validator join a pool made up of hundreds or thousands of other stakers.
+The process is called delegating, in which ADA holders delegate their ADA to a certain pool, enabling that pool to reach a higher level of staked ADA, helping everyone to earn a higher yield.
+Pools with higher staked amounts are more likely to be chosen to build a block and earn rewards.

+### Liquid Staking

 When considering Layer 2 adoption, users tend to value the pros and cons of moving from the Layer 1.
-The trade-off is normally taking advatange of the scalability of the Layer 2 (speed and cost) while abdicating some of the security of the Layer 1.
+The trade-off is normally taking advatange of the scalability of the Layer 2 (speed and cost) while letting go of some of the security of the Layer 1.

-However, many blockchains nowadays have a reward system for users on their Layer 1 for participating in the staking/governance of the network, and it is important that users keep earning these rewards even after they move to the Layer 2 network.
+However, since blockchains nowadays have a reward system for users on their Layer 1 for participating in the staking/governance of the network, it is important that users keep earning these rewards even after they move to the Layer 2 network.

 The concept of ongoing rewards beyond the layer 1 is highly beneficial for various reasons: